AminAliH47/PicoSchool/README.md

 🏁 Run the project
 </h3>
 <p>
-First of all, please enter the following command in the terminal to make sure the project is configured correctly:
+First of all, please enter the following command in the Terminal or Console to make sure the project is configured correctly:
 </p>
 <pre>
 python manage.py check